Career as a Textile Designer

 2. Embroidery Designer - If you are good with the needle, you can opt for a job as an embroiderer.
 You could even apply for specific training programs to help you learn embroidery.
 For this job, you need to be good at paying attention to detail and create fabrics from scratch.
 Your starting salary for this role can be around INR 20,000.

 3. Fabric Resource Manager - As a fabric resource manager, you can get started as a fabric stylist, fabric designer and design assistant.
 You may require a bit more training (specific courses) for this role.
 You might also need to add relevant experience to your portfolio if you are applying for this job.
 You can apply to public and private firms for a role under Fabric Resource Manager.
 Your starting salary for this role can be anywhere between INR 40,000 and INR 50,000.

 4. Fabric Analyst - If you love keeping up with fashion trends and culture, this one could be for you.
 As a Fashion Analyst, companies will hire you to give your insight on what’s trending in the market and create art using the insight.
 Your starting salary for this role can be anywhere between INR 50,000 to INR 65,000.

 5. Design Consultant - This job is for the ones that can create aesthetically pleasing art.
 As a design consultant, you will be adding finishing touches to art to beautify them.
 Any design that needs edits, alterations or modifications is where you will come in.
 Your starting salary for this role will be anywhere between INR 50,000 to INR 60,000.

-Conclusion To be successful in the textile design industry, you need to have a keen eye for colours, patterns and fabrics.
+To be successful in the textile design industry and have a spectacular career as a textile designer, you need to have a keen eye for colours, patterns and fabrics.
 Professionals in this industry have a tremendous scope of growth owing to the demand in recent times and it’s definitely one of the most coveted jobs globally!